 Collaborative for High Performance Schools (CHPS)

+U.S. Green Building Council (USGBC)

 Length of Service

 All participation will be on a volunteer basis.
-The CCRC collaborative will convene over the next two code cycles to assist BSC/DSA with establishing an informed path to carbon neutrality.
+The CCRC collaborative will convene over the next two code cycles to assist BSC/DSA/HCD with establishing an informed path to carbon neutrality.
 This group will meet during the 2022 Intervening Code Adoption Cycle between March and June 2022.
-DSA and BSC will continue to utilize this group after June to review and comment on propose building standards.
+BSC, DSA and HCD will continue to utilize this group after June to review and comment on propose building standards.

 Meetings